Are you getting ready to start baby led weaning? This Baby Led Weaning Gear Guide will help you find BLW gear for introducing solids with real food!

 Reusable Snack Containers

 I started brining along snacks for my baby when he began BLW at six-months-old.
 He didn't need to eat snacks between meals, but I wanted to have an option with us in case the meal we chose was not suitable for him.
 For the most part, we offer bits of whatever meal we are eating, but there are some times when I am not sure of the ingredients and do not feel comfortable sharing with him.
 My baby is adamant about joining in the meal, and it just would not do to eat in front of him without having something to offer him.
-I usually pack some freeze dried fruit in a reusable stainless steal snack container.
-The container also doubles as a toy to keep him occupied.
+The stainless steel container also doubles as a rattle to keep him occupied.